Paracosms/obsidian/Local Scholarship Essay.md

 - Describe the world I come from
     - I come from a Christian Filipino family who are first generation immigrants to the US from the Philippines
-    - Growing up in the era of a rapidly developing world wide web, I was practically raised by the internet
+    - Growing up in the era of a maturing world wide web, I was practically raised by the internet
     - I learned through technology and how to use its power from a young age (taking Khan Academy programming courses in 3rd grade)
 - How has my world shaped my dreams and aspirations?
     - From being constantly immersed in technology, I took a deep interest in the software development process, particularly intrigued by how video games were made